-New Zealand is a pacific island country known for its beautiful landscapes and rich Maori culture.
-Czech nationals looking to come to New Zealand to experience the country first-hand are required to carry a valid NZeTA prior to departing towards NZ.
+Czech nationals looking to come to New Zealand are required to carry a valid NZeTA prior to departing towards NZ.
 The New Zealand Electronic Travel Authority was implemented by the government of NZ and became an obligatory requirement as of October 31st, 2019.

-Applying for a student visa for New Zealand or a work visa for the island does, however, entail visiting a consulate or embassy in the Czech Republic in order to ask for the appropriate requirements for your specific situation.
-Embassy personnel will provide you with the appropriate forms and requirement list for different New Zealand visas as well as inform you better about processing time.
+Applying for a student visa for New Zealand or a work visa for the island does, however, entail visiting a consulate or embassy in the Czech Republic in order to ask for the appropriate requirements for the applicant’s specific situation.
+Embassy personnel will provide foreigners with the appropriate forms and requirement list for different New Zealand visas as well as inform them better about the processing time.

 eTA New Zealand application from the Czech Republic

 Applying for an NZeTA travel authorization from the Czech Republic is straightforward and the requirements for the eTA for New Zealand are simple.
 Czech travellers can apply for the NZeTA visa waiver online and receive it via email within a couple of days.

 Czech citizens looking to apply for an NZeTA can do so by visiting the New Zealand eTA online application form then filling out their personal, passport and contact information.
 Travellers are then asked to answer some basic questions regarding their travel plans, criminal record, and health.